 Statute of Limitations on Wrongful Death Action

-The statute of limitations for a wrongful death action is three years and is not delayed if the beneficiaries are minors because the suit is brought by the personal representative not the minor.
+The statute of limitations for a wrongful death action in Washington State is three years and is not delayed if the beneficiaries are minors because the suit is brought by the personal representative not the minor.

 Washington State’s Statutory Scheme

-1. RCW 4.20.010 This general wrongful death statute creates a cause of action, brought by the personal representative, to compensate a decedent’s surviving family members for “pecuniary,” (monetary) losses they sustain as a result of the decedent’s death.
+1. RCW 4.20.010 This general wrongful death statute creates a cause of action, brought by the personal representative, to compensate a decedent’s surviving family members for “pecuniary,” (monetary) losses they sustained as a result of the wrongful act, neglect, or default of another.

 3. RCW 4.20.060 This special Survival Statute allows for the deceased’s action for personal injury to survive.
 The decedent’s own action for personal injuries causing death may be brought by the personal representative of the decedent’s estate on behalf of the beneficiaries listed above.
 If there are no statutory beneficiaries as defined in RCW 4.20.020, no claim can be brought under the Special Survival Statute.

 4. RCW 4.20.046 This “General Survival Statute” allows the personal representative of the decedent’s estate to recover economic accumulations minus the personal expenses the estate would reasonably have acquired over their expected life term.
 This statute says that noneconomic damages such as for the decedent’s pain and suffering may not be recovered.

 5. RCW 4.24.010 This is the action allowing for recovery of pain, suffering and expenses for the wrongful injury or death of a child.